stephensipos/traktorkereso/docs/api/users/get.md

 # Users: get

-Gets a user's data by user_id
+Gets a user's data by username

 ## HTTP Request